HOME

 ITALY, 2006, show cancel from Cantù to go with the Jubilee issue

-JAPAN, 2006, special cancel to honor the Xavier Jubilee showing the ruins of the castle of Funai and a statue of Xavier preaching.
+special cancel said to honor the Xavier Jubilee showing the ruins of the castle of Funai and a statue of Xavier preaching

 INDIA, 3 December 2006, special cancel for the 5th centenary of Xavier's birth